 “Our goal was to stress the importance of establishing a routine, which includes preparation and at least 10-12 hours of sleep every night,” said Harris.
 “One of my parents thought that was too much.”

-“My son really likes the books, and he wants me to read the Little Owl Night almost every night,” said Stephanie Holmes, who has a four-year-old son enrolled in the program.
-“I think parents can learn a lot from this workshop, like replacing the electronics with books at bedtime.”
-The “Bedtime in the Box” kits include a bath towel, soap, foam letters and numbers, toothpaste and brush, five books, a water-resistant collapsible box, an alarm clock, a stuffed animal, an educational learning kit, and other games.
+The “Bedtime in the Box” kits include a bath towel, soap, foam letters and numbers, toothpaste and a brush, five books, a water-resistant collapsible box, an alarm clock, a stuffed animal, an educational learning kit and other games.